gatling/gatling/src/sphinx/http/http_protocol.rst

 Gatling HTTP allows you to load test web applications, web services or websites.
 It supports HTTP and HTTPS with almost every existing features of common browsers such as caching, cookies, redirect, etc.

-However, Gatling **is not a browser**: it won't run javascript, won't apply css styles and trigger css background-images download, won't react to UI events, etc.
+However, Gatling **is not a browser**: it won't run javascript, won't apply CSS styles and trigger CSS background-images download, won't react to UI events, etc.
 Gatling works on the HTTP protocol level.

 Bootstrapping